tzwenn/ubuntu-latex-fonts/README.md

 You can just drop all these files into your project's folder and start using the fonts.

-For global usage you will have to copy them into their according directories in your LaTeX-Distribution, e.g. for the Adobe Font Metrics on Texlive:
+For global installation and usage you just have to type:

-	mkdir -p /usr/share/texmf-texlive/fonts/afm/public/ubuntu/
-	cp *.afm /usr/share/texmf-texlive/fonts/afm/public/ubuntu/

-For TrueType fonts embedded into you PDFs, you must move the ttf-files into pdftex' <code>"TrueType Font Dir"</code>, as well as map the fonts in ubuntu.map.
-Afterwards run:

-	texhash /usr/share/texmf-texlive/
+	$ sudo make install

+This will assume your TeX-distribution's location to be	<code>/usr/share/texmf-texlive/</code>.
+In case you like to change that (i.e. installing it just for your account) pass an other <code>PREFIX</code> to the Makefile:

+	$ make PREFIX=~/texmf install

 ##How to use##

 If you want to change your font set mid-in your document just write:

-	% If you are using pdflatex put this into your preamble
+	% Put this into your preamble
 	\pdfmapfile{+ubuntu.map}

 	\begin{document}